We believe that a gift in your Will is not just a financial gift, but a gift of love – and one that we truly value.

-As we’re unable to provide any legal advice on preparing your Will, we strongly recommend that you use a qualified solicitor.
-Any mistake in a Will can cause problems or even make the whole Will invalid.
+As we’re unable to provide any legal advice on preparing your Will, we recommend that you meet or call a solicitor.
+You can also write a Will for free online with our partner, Farewill

-Make sure you keep it up to date.
-If there have been any births, deaths, marriages or divorces in your family, it’s worth reviewing your Will.
+Make sure you keep your Will up to date.
+If there have been any changes in family circumstances, it’s worth reviewing your Will.

-If you want to add a gift to Christian Aid to your existing Will, you can probably do this quite cheaply and simply with a legal document known as a codicil.
-Ask your solicitor about the best way to add a codicil.
+If you would like to add a gift to Christian Aid to your existing Will, this can usually be done quite cheaply and simply with a document called a codicil.
+Please contact your solicitor about the best way to add a codicil to your Will.

 What essential info about Christian Aid will I need to give my solicitor?